 in Computer Science at Northeastern University, working under Prof. Alan Mislove.

-My research interest lies in the areas of online social network, online privacy, and online security.
+My research interest lies in the areas of online social network, and online privacy.

 Identifying Traffic Differentiation on Cellular Data Networks (project page)